flame-engine/flame/doc/flame/overlays.md

   // Marks 'SecondaryMenu' to be rendered. overlays.add(secondaryOverlayIdentifier, priority: 1);
   // Marks 'PauseMenu' to be rendered.
-Priority = 0 by default, means the 'PauseMenu' will be displayed under the 'SecondaryMenu' overlays.add(pauseOverlayIdentifier);
+Priority = 0 by default, which means the 'PauseMenu' will be displayed under the 'SecondaryMenu' overlays.add(pauseOverlayIdentifier);
   // Marks 'PauseMenu' to not be rendered. overlays.remove(pauseOverlayIdentifier);